Human rights in Madagascar: Censorship

+Ethnic Minorities

+Madagascar is an ethnically diverse country.
+While the majority of the population is Malagasy, they are divided into 18 tribes.
+The Merina people are the largest, living in the highlands, and they are sometimes in conflict with the Cotiers, or coastal people, who have more African origins.
+20,000 of the Karana people, with historic origins of India, are stateless.
+Precise demographic information in Madagascar is unavailable.
+In 2017, an amendment to the nationality law allowed children to receive citizenship from their mother if she was married to a foreign man (which previously had been prohibited).

+Mob violence and kidnapping and ransoming of ethnic minorities, like people of Indian origin, are common, because it is believed they are rich.

 Equality

 Women's suffrage was officially recognized in 1959.
 However violence against women and human trafficking continues to be an issue in society.
+Pregnant young women and girls often face barriers in education, with schools banning them, considering them a "bad example".
+Women continue to face barriers in the workforce.
+People with albinism are sometimes kidnapped and murdered, due to superstition.

+There are no anti-discrimination laws for LGBTQ people.

 Legal system

 The existence of key legal principles such as the rule of law and due process, is in question due to the increase in arbitrary and politically motivated arrests during the leadership conflict.
-In December 2014, the List of Goods Produced by Child Labor or Forced Labor indicated that children in Madagascar engaged in 3 activities namely vanilla production, stone quarrying, and sapphire mining.
+In December 2014, the List of Goods Produced by Child Labor or Forced Labor indicated that children in Madagascar engaged in three activities, namely vanilla production, stone quarrying, and sapphire mining.

+According to Amnesty International, jails are heavily overcrowded, and often have inadequate food, and poor sanitation and medical care.
+Prisoners sometimes face lengthy pretrial detention, and denial of bail without justification.
+Citizens are also sometimes unaware of their rights.
+The US State Department, in their Madagascar report of 2022, highlighted excessive force sometimes used by security forces.
+Due to corruption, there is often inadequate punishment in these cases.

 Poverty

 The people of Madagascar are afflicted by extreme levels and rates of poverty.
 As of 2005, the Eastern coast of the country had astoundingly high poverty rates of around 80% while urban areas are just over 50%.
 Over 20% of the population lived on under $11.25 per day and over 80% of the population on under $15.00 per day as of 2010.

 The country has seen major improvements in literacy rates.
 Generally, a correlation exists between literacy rates and poverty.
 Should the progress in increasing the number of literate Madagascans continue, poverty rates should begin to decline respectively.